b-hayes/cloudflare-ip/README.md

 docker compose up -d
 ```

-Runs `./update-all-if-ip-changed.sh` hourly to keep all your websites up to date.
+Runs `./update-all-if-ip-changed.sh` every 15 minutes but only updates DNS records when your IP has actually changed.

 **Manual cron:**
 If you dont have or want to use docker, you can schedule the script manually.